-As of late, I have been using World Nomads Travel Insurance on every trip, and in my opinion, they are without a doubt the best travel insurance provider on the market.
+As of late, I have been using Heymondo Travel Insurance on every trip, and in my opinion, they are without a doubt the best travel insurance provider on the market.

 I highly recommend equipping yourself with a universal power adapter that can be used everywhere in Asia and also in the UK, Europe, Africa, the United States, and Australia.

 Check Prices → Universal Power Adapter

 Packing Cubes are honestly my favorite item in my backpack!
 Perfect for organizing your shirts, pants, jackets, socks, underwear, and more!

 Check Prices → Packing Cubes

 One of the best things about having a portable power bank is that you can keep your phone and accessories charged on those longer adventures throughout Vietnam.

 Check Prices → Anker Portable Power Bank

-It captures all of my best moments with its wide range of functions that are very simple to use and I highly recommend this camera when backpacking.
+It captures all of the best moments with its wide range of functions that are very simple to use and I highly recommend this camera when backpacking.

-This slick and stylish selfie stick can extend to 1.2m and I find it much easier to shoot photos and videos with the GoPro Hero 0 when it is mounted to the SandMarc Selfie Stick.
+This slick and stylish selfie stick can extend to 1.2 m and I find it much easier to shoot photos and videos with the GoPro Hero 11 when it is mounted to the SandMarc Selfie Stick.

 Check Prices → SandMarc Selfie Stick

-As I mentioned earlier, Vietnam has a very tropical climate and mosquitoes along with other nasty insects like to hang out almost everywhere on the island.
-Be sure to get a bottle of insect repellent to throw in your check-in baggage when packing for Vietnam.
+As I mentioned earlier, Vietnam has a very tropical climate and mosquitoes along with other nasty insects like to hang out almost everywhere on the islands.

 Check Prices → Insect Repellent 100% Deet

 Nevertheless, it won’t hurt to throw in a tube of sunscreen when packing for Vietnam and I guarantee you will end up using it every single day when you are out exploring!

 Check Prices → Sun Bum 50+ Sunscreen

 So to be better safe than sorry, I recommend purchasing these Organic Activated Charcoal Tablets which are fast-acting and a safe way to rid your system of the toxins that cause stomach upset.

 Check Prices → Organic Activated Charcoal Tablets

-Vietnam is a mecca for water adventures and muddy hikes so definitely consider purchasing an affordable pair of slip-on waterproof shoes when deciding on what to pack for Vietnam.
+Vietnam is a mecca for water adventures and muddy hikes, so consider purchasing an affordable pair of slip-on waterproof shoes when deciding what to pack for Vietnam.

 Check Prices → Slip-On Waterproof Shoes

 A standard beach or bathroom towel can take up quite a lot of space in your travel bag, though a quick-dry travel towel is a perfect alternative!

 Check Prices → Quick-Dry Travel Towel

-The new Kindles are waterproof, linked with Audible, pair with Bluetooth headphones or speakers, adjustable light settings to suit indoor/outdoor conditions, 8GB – 32GB storage, and rechargeable batteries that last for weeks!
+The new Kindles are waterproof, linked with Audible, paired with Bluetooth headphones or speakers, have adjustable light settings to suit indoor/outdoor conditions, have 8GB – 32GB storage, and rechargeable batteries that last for weeks!

 Check Prices → Kindle E-Reader

 I never go on a trip without my hidden money belt.
 The best thing is that they are always out of sight, hidden beneath your clothing to prevent pickpockets.

 I find it best to always keep my passport, valuables, travel documents, credit cards, and cash all in one place, stowed away in this easily organized travel wallet.

 Check Prices → Travel Passport Wallet

-A dry bag is always a good item to consider packing on your next trip to Vietnam, especially if you are planning on going snorkeling, spending some time at the beach, exploring waterfalls, or island hopping.
+A dry bag is always a good item to consider packing on your next trip to Vietnam, especially if you plan to go snorkeling, spend some time at the beach, explore waterfalls, or island hopping.

 Check Prices → Earth-Pak Dry Bag

-It may not be an essential Vietnam packing list item for everyone but if you do plan on hiking, which I highly recommend, then this waterproof and USB rechargeable head torch will quickly become your best friend on your Vietnam adventures!
+It may not be an essential Vietnam packing list item for everyone but if you do plan on hiking one of the volcanoes, which I highly recommend, then this waterproof and USB rechargeable head torch will quickly become your best friend on your Vietnam adventures!

 Check Prices → Foxelli Head Torch